 The minimum requirement for the Associate Degree is 64 credit hours and completion of all specified program requirements.
-Students must successfully complete a minimum of 22 credit hours in General Education courses such as English, social science, mathematics, humanities, science and a minimum of 32 credit hours in technical education in their major program.
+Students must successfully complete a minimum of 24 credit hours in General Education courses such as English, social science, mathematics, humanities, science and a minimum of 32 credit hours in their major program.
 Finally, students earning the degree must have a cumulative grade point average of at least 2.0.